stroucki/venti-streamchunk/README.md

 As can be seen, the variable chunking makes the data essentially format-agnostic.
 The size of extra storage incurred for using a different archiver on the same data amounted to 4 GB, or 2.9%.
+Less sharing of data will be seen when using an archiver (which stores files sequentially) together with disk images or filesystem dumps (where segments of a file may be dispersed and interleaved with others).

 ### Case study